ClarityNLP/ClarityNLP/docs/setup/local-no-docker.rst

 A university research group, for example, could have a hosted Solr instance on a VPN that is accessible to all members of the group.
 The Solr instance might contain `MIMIC <https://mimic.physionet.org/>`_ or other de-identified, public data.
-Members of the research group running a bare bones ClarityNLP installation would configure their laptops to use the hosted Solr instance.
+Members of the research group running a native ClarityNLP installation would configure their laptops to use the hosted Solr instance.
 This can be accomplished via settings in a ClarityNLP configuration file, as explained below.
 These users would install and run Postgres, Mongo, Luigi, and